 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Corporation's main credit risk relates to cash, portfolio investments, accounts receivable, accrued interest receivable and loans receivable.
+The Corporation's main credit risk relates to cash and accounts receivable.
 The Corporation's maximum exposure to credit risk is the carrying amounts of these financial instruments.
 The Corporation is not exposed to significant credit risk with its cash because this financial instrument is held with a Chartered Bank.
-The Corporation is not exposed to significant credit risk with portfolio investments or accrued interest receivable because of their nature.

-The Corporation is also not exposed to significant credit risk with accounts receivable (arrears on loans receivable) and loans receivable since options exist for the recovery from the Province of any defaults by municipal corporations due to the Reserve Fund provided by the Department of Municipal Affairs and Environment.
+The Corporation is also not exposed to significant credit risk with accounts receivable (arrears on loans receivable) since options exist for the recovery from the Province of any defaults by municipal corporations due to the Reserve Fund provided by the Department of Municipal and Provincial Affairs.